BrunoLevy/learn-fpga/Basic/FOMU/FOMU_VGA/README.md

 `icepll -i 48 -o 25` will give you the parameters to configure the `SB_PLL40_CORE`.

-The generic part of the VGA generator, that will scan all `VGA_X` and `VGA_Y` positions in the screen.
+Then there is the generic part of the VGA generator, that will scan all `VGA_X` and `VGA_Y` positions in the screen.
 In fact, it scans an area that is larger than the screen (what's outside the screen corresponds to the hsync and vsync signals).
 The `VGA_DrawArea` signals tells you whether you are in the